David HaLevi Segal: Biography

-Born in Ludmir, Volhynia, Segal was the son of Samuel ha-Levi Segal.
+Born in Volodymir, Volhynia, Segal was the son of Samuel ha-Levi Segal.
 His chief Torah teacher was his older brother, Isaac HaLevi Segal.
 He became a reputed Talmudic scholar, and married the daughter of Rabbi Joel Sirkis of Brest who was also known as the Bach (ב"ח), and quoted his father-in-law frequently in his works.
 He was also a Mohel.